 Tendinitis is classified into four stages.
 Depending on what stage you are in determines how much or how little you should practice your sport or physical activity.

 Stage I of Tendinitis

-: There is pain only after participating in activity.
+There is pain only after participating in an activity.
 An example of this would be lateral elbow pain (tennis elbow) after a tennis match.
-At this stage there are no limitations in activities but the person should make sure that they are stretching and icing the area after finishing.
+At this stage there are no limitations in activities, but the person should make sure that they are stretching and icing the area after activity.

 Stage II of Tendinitis

 There is pain at the beginning and after an activity.
 Once the body part has warmed up, there is no pain, and it does not affect the way the person plays.